lakshya8066/katacoda-scenarios/quiz1/step1.md

 ```

-Once the cluster is up and running, you can check the node in the cluster by:
+Once the cluster is up and running, check the nodes in the cluster by:

 `kubectl get nodes`{{execute}}

- There should be `Ready` status, if not, check again.
+ There should be a `Ready` under `STATUS` for both the nodes, if not, check again in a few seconds.

  ```
  NAME           STATUS   ROLES    AGE     VERSION